bdoghomieg123/cmd-browser-for-reddit/README.md

 To use this program, follow these instructions:

-- Python3.x (Python2.x will not work.
+- Install latest version of Python (Python2 will not work.
 For this reason, I discourage use on Linux unless you know what you're doing.
 It's frustrating.
 To switch to Py3 as Py2 is default on Linux)
 - Install Praw(latest version.
 Do this by going into cmd and typing "Pip install praw" (note: you must have Python installed to do this))
 - Create an app in the Reddit settings.
 To do that, follow these steps:
     - Go to https://www.reddit.com/prefs/apps